FasterXML/jackson-datatype-hibernate/README.md

 ## Status

 As of version 2.0 module is usable and used by non-trivial number of developers and projects.
-Rough edges may still exist; please report any bugs you find.

 Note: both Hibernate 3 and 4 are supported, but they require different jar, and Maven artifact names (and jar names differ).
 This document refers to "Hibernate 4" version, but changes with 3 should be little more than replacing "4" in names with "3".